1. HOME

 • Is there a theme or a core idea?

-Whatever stands out is asking to be explored some more.
+Whatever leaps out at you is asking to be explored some more.

 Again, DO NOT EDIT!
 You can do that later.
 For now you are playing, giving permission to your imagination to rumble through the treasure trove of your memory and bring back its findings.